 Our specifications for graduation look very different from those of a traditional high school:

-Demonstrate Mastery in 21st-Century Skills (80% of brain, self, world skills.
-Transcript will show what skills have been mastered)
+Demonstrate Mastery in 21st-Century Skills (Mastered 80% of skills at the HS level).
+Transcript will show what skills have been mastered.

 50 hours of documented community service with a capstone project OR 100 hours of documented community service.

 Students must participate in a work-based learning experience such as a paid job, volunteer work, or externship.
 Work experience may be completed during the school year or over the summer.
 Students will be eligible for Externships (non-paid) in 11th and/or 12th grade.

 Students must also complete a resume before graduation.